Application to become a patient

 Do I have to? -only if you want to become a patient.
 If you can't be bothered, neither can I. This has proven to be a very effective control on numbers so there are no exceptions to this requirement.

-But I am free to select any doctor -yes, and I am free to not accept anyone, which is primarily anyone who can't be polite enough to ask.
+But I am free to select any doctor -yes, and as we are a private practice, I am free to not accept anyone, which is primarily anyone who can't be polite enough to ask.
 It is very simple.

 What do I say? -whatever you like, but don't go overboard, and do include a return address and phone number, not just a signiture.